manuGil/lecture-notes/git-notes.md

 - Repository initialization `git init`
 - Git records changes via commits to the history three
 - Remember the **modify-add-commit** cycle
-- Don't include large datasets in your repositories.
+- Don't include large datasets (in binary) in your repositories.
 Set a `.gitignore` file
 - Remotes store copies of the git repositories (e.g., GitHub, GitLab)
 - Collaborative workflow using branches: **pull, add, commit, push, pull request**
 - Be aware of *conflicts*